chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_aws_managed_deployment.md

  chef-automate deploy config.toml --airgap-bundle automate.aib
 ```

-To skip verification in the deploy command, use `--skip-verify` flag
+To skip verification in the deployment command, use `--skip-verify` flag

 ```bash
  chef-automate deploy config.toml --airgap-bundle automate.aib --skip-verify
 ```
 ## Verify Deployment

-1. Once the deployment is successful, Get the consolidate status of the cluster
+1. Once the deployment is successful, Get the consolidated status of the cluster

     ```bash
      chef-automate status summary